Janspiry/distributed-pytorch-template/README.md

     "val_epoch": 1,
     "save_checkpoint_epoch": 1,
     "log_iter": 30,
-    "data_len": 50 // change the size of dataloder to data_len.
+    "data_len": 50 // percent or number, change the size of dataloder to debug_split.
 }
 ```